 Customizing your brand colors for Christmas

-Amending your visual branding for Christmas can be a powerful strategy for getting the attention of consumers in December, but it's important to ensure that seasonal materials don't weaken or clash with your established brand identity.
-A great example of effective seasonal branding is Starbucks' takeaway coffee cups.
+Amending your visual branding for Christmas can be a powerful strategy for getting the attention of consumers in December, but it's important to ensure that holiday branding materials don't weaken or clash with your established brand identity.
+A great example of effective Christmas branding is Starbucks' takeaway coffee cups.

 Every year, the coffee giant releases a new festive cup design that cleverly features the traditional Christmas colors of red, green and white—allowing the use of an unaltered Starbucks logo.